 - The size of the dose you were used to

 - The amount you last took before going through detox

-While your doses and the amount of time you were in active addiction are important factors to the timeline and intensity of your withdrawal, the biggest factory in its potential danger is the type of drug it was.
+While your doses and the amount of time you were in active addiction are important factors in the timeline and intensity of your withdrawal, the most significant danger factor is the type of drug taken.

 Opioid withdrawal is the least likely to result in a fatality, and symptoms are typically described as flu-like.
 In some cases, vomiting, excessive sweating, and diarrhea can lead to dehydration which can cause potentially dangerous complications.
 With medical treatment and monitoring, fatal opioid withdrawals are easily avoided.

 Alcohol and benzodiazepines are another story.
 They are both in a class of drugs called central nervous system depressants that slow down your nervous system.
 When you become dependent on depressants, your system might start to make more stimulating drugs to counteract the effects.
 When you stop drinking or using benzos, your brain will have a serious deficit of inhibitory chemicals and a sudden influx of excitatory chemicals resulting in nervous system overactivity.